What would your 85-year-old self tell you to do right now?

 I always kept going.

-And with time, I realized something deeper.
+And with time, I realized something much more fundamental.

 The light at the end of the tunnel isn’t something you wait for.